 Undergraduate students fulfill the UF Quest 1 requirement and satisfy three credits of the General Education requirement in the Humanities by successfully completing one Quest 1 course.
-Some Quest 1 courses may also fulfill the Diversity or International requirement and/or count toward the Writing requirement.
+Some Quest 1 courses may also fulfill the International requirement and/or count toward the Writing requirement.

 Quest 1 courses are lower-division, multi-disciplinary courses in the arts and humanities that explore essential questions about the human condition: What makes life worth living?
 What makes a society a fair one?
 How do we manage conflicts?
 Who are we in relation to other people or to the natural world?